metal3-io/metal3-docs/design/baremetal-operator/bulk-set-bios-config.md

 - Keep the BIOS settings on similar hardware in sync automatically using an additional operator, although that functionality is planned for a follow-on
-- A future feature is planned to make use of this funtionality to automatically keep BIOS settings in sync on similar hardware using a new operator.
+- A future feature is planned to make use of this functionality to automatically keep BIOS settings in sync on similar hardware using a new operator.
 This future will require a separate proposal and is out of scope for this proposal.